CodethinkLabs/wago/README.md

 bazel build cmd/server:binary
 ```

-Next up from that, `rules_docker` allows trivial creation of docker images from
+Next up from that, [`rules_docker`](https://github.com/bazelbuild/rules_docker)
+allows trivial creation of docker images from bazel projects.
+Building bazel
-bazel projects.
-Building bazel projects in docker the "traditional" way (with
+projects in docker the "traditional" way (with a Dockerfile) has, in its default
-a Dockerfile) has, in its default config, docker build the project inside the
+config, docker build the project inside the container.
+This means all the
+benefits of build caching is wasted because it is erased every time.
+Additionally,
+the image gets bloated.
+Java, bazel, and the cache all must be available in the
 container.
-This means all the benefits of build caching is wasted because it
-is erased every time.
-Additionally, the image gets bloated.
-Java, bazel, and
-the cache all must be available in the container.
+Finally, there are no guarantees of hermeticity.

 Migrating to rules_docker brought the bloated ubuntu-based image from 1.6GB
 down to a lean 14MB as well as dramatically improving incremental build times
 (15 minutes down to a few seconds).
 It also allowed much simpler pushes to
-docker hub.
+docker hub (a single command) and eliminates a whole class of vulnerability
+surface.

 ```bash
 # build docker image